otoolep/questdb.io/docs/indexes.md

 ```

 ### Advantages
-Index allows to greatly reduce the complexity of queries that span a subset of the indexed column, typically with `WHERE` clauses.
+Index allows you to greatly reduce the complexity of queries that span a subset of an indexed column,
+typically when using WHERE clauses.

 Consider the following query applied to the above table `SELECT sum(Value) FROM Table WHERE Symbol='A';`
-- **Without Index**, the query engine would scan the whole Table in order to perform the query.
+- **Without Index**, the query engine would scan the whole table in order to perform the query.
 It will need to perform 6 operations
 (read each of the 6 rows once).
-- **WIth Index**, the query engine will first scan the index table, which is considerably smaller.
-In our example, it will find A
+- **With Index**, the query engine will first scan the index table, which is considerably smaller.
+In our example,
-in the first row.
-Then, the Query engine would check the values at the specific locations 1, 2, 4 in the Table to read the
+it will find A in the first row.
+Then, the query engine would check the values at the specific locations 1, 2, 4
-corresponding values.
-As a result, it would only scan the relevant rows in Table and leave irrelevant rows untouched.
+in the table to read the corresponding values.
+As a result, it would only scan the relevant rows in the table and
+leave irrelevant rows untouched.

 ### Tradeoffs
 There are two tradeoffs with Index.